Carbine: Pistol-caliber carbines

 The primary advantage of a carbine over a pistol using the same ammunition is controllability.
-The combination of firing from the shoulder, longer sight-radius, 3 points of contact (firing hand, support hand & shoulder), and precision offer a significantly more user-friendly platform.
-Carbines like the Kel-Tec SUB-2000, Hi Point 995TS, Just Right Carbines (JR Carbine) and Beretta Cx4 Storm have the ability to mount user friendly optics, lights and lasers thanks to them having accessory rails, which make target acquisition and engagement much easier.
+The combination of firing from the shoulder, longer sight-radius, three points of contact (firing hand, support hand, and shoulder), and precision offer a significantly more user-friendly platform.
+Many carbines have the ability to mount optics, lights and lasers to accessory rails, which make target acquisition and engagement much easier.

 The longer barrel can offer increased velocity and, with it, greater energy and effective range due to the propellant having more time to burn.
 However, loss in bullet velocity can happen where the propellant is utilised before the bullet reaches the muzzle, combined with the friction from the barrel on the bullet.
 As long guns, pistol-caliber carbines may be less legally restricted than handguns in some jurisdictions.
 Compared to carbines chambered in intermediate or rifle calibers, such as .223 Remington and 7.62×54mmR, pistol-caliber carbines generally experience less of an increase in external ballistic properties as a result of the propellant.
 The drawback is that one loses the primary benefits of a handgun, i.e. portability and concealability, resulting in a weapon almost the size of, but less accurate than, a long-gun, but not much more powerful than a pistol.
+The Flint River Armory CSA45 was designed to handle higher pressure large caliber handgun cartridges and uses a gas operation to achieve this.

-Also widely produced are semi-automatic and typically longer-barreled derivatives of select-fire submachine guns, such as the FN PS90, HK USC, KRISS Vector, Thompson carbine, CZ Scorpion S1 Carbine and the Uzi carbine.
-In order to be sold legally in many countries, the barrel must meet a minimum length (16 in in the US).
-So the original submachine gun in given a legal-length barrel and made into a semi-automatic, transforming it into a carbine.
+Also widely produced are semi-automatic and typically longer-barreled derivatives of select-fire submachine guns, such as the FN PS90, HK USC, Spectre M4, KRISS Vector, Thompson carbine, CZ Scorpion S1 carbine, and the Uzi carbine.
+In order to be sold legally in many countries, the barrel must meet a minimum length (16 in in the United States).
+So the original submachine gun is given a legal-length barrel and made into a semi-automatic firearm, transforming it into a carbine.
 Though less common, pistol-caliber conversions of centerfire rifles like the AR-15 are commercially available.

+Land defence pistol

+During the Apartheid era of South Africa and the Rhodesian Bush War/South African Border War, a semi-automatic-only pistol-calibre carbine based on submachine guns existed for civilian personal protection as land defence pistols (LDP).
+Known examples were the Bell & White 84, BHS Rhogun, Cobra Mk1, GM-16, Kommando LDP, Northwood R-76, Paramax, Sanna 77 and TS III.